cirept/QA_Toolbox/docs/BannedContext.md

 •	Crush<br>

 ## Claims
 Terms that are restricted if they have no proof to back a claim.
-For example: “We are the biggest Ford dealer in Oregon!” – this claim needs to be supported by reasonable sources, otherwise it is not compliant.
+For example: “We are the biggest Ford dealer in Oregon!” – this claim needs to be supported by reasonable sources, otherwise it is not compliant. <br>
 •	Biggest<br>
 •	Newest<br>
 •	Best<br>